“God, how I ricochet between certainties and doubts” – Sylvia Plath

 “Doubt is the necessary tool of knowledge.” – Paul Tillich

-Meandering, tangled, contradictory, the letter was precipitated by three questions he asked me:
+Meandering, tangled, contradictory, the letter was precipitated by three questions my friend asked me:

 Are you a Christian?
 Have you been born again?
 Can I pray for you?

 A puzzling disquiet followed which I want to explore a little.
 A vague sense of self-betrayal, dishonesty, of duplicity, guilt even, settled in like a damp fog.
 And I felt like some ungrateful fellow, having been offered and accepted a grand day out, immediately wishing he’d stayed at home with a good book.
-If I am honest, at the time, I felt slightly ensnared, like a fish attracted by a colourful lure, now struggling to free itself from the hook.
-And yet: what a foolish fish to blame the fisherman.
+To be honest, at the time, I felt slightly ensnared, like a fish attracted by a colourful lure, now struggling to free itself from the hook.

 Cognitive dissonance is the “discomfort experienced by an individual who holds two or more contradictory beliefs, ideas, or at the same time” (Source: Festinger).